coderpradeep/rook/CONTRIBUTING.md

 ## Adding new datasources

-1. Create Models and Views for the datasource, add them under superset folder, like a new my_models.py with models for cluster, datasources, columns and metrics and my_views.py with clustermodelview and datasourcemodelview.
+1. Create Models and Views for the datasource, add them under rook folder, like a new my_models.py with models for cluster, datasources, columns and metrics and my_views.py with clustermodelview and datasourcemodelview.